Recipe Overview

 Servings: 5

-I might even venture to say oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives or a drizzle of healthy ranch dressing.
-I also love them with tzatziki!
+I might venture to say that oven roasted potatoes are better than fries (!) especially with a dollop of sour cream and a sprinkling of fresh chives, or a drizzle of healthy ranch dressing.
+I also love them with tzatziki or Chick-fil-A sauce!
 I could eat an entire sheet pan of these in one sitting.
 You’ll get what I’m talking about when you try these potatoes.

 Potato IQ

 Did you know that potatoes are good for you?
 While they are high in carbs (mostly starch), they also contain important vitamins and minerals, particularly potassium.
 The skin has additional benefits, including fiber and polyphenols (an antioxidant).
-Red potatoes are one of the healthiest choices (Healthline).Best Crispy Roasted Potatoes
+Red potatoes are one of the healthiest choices (Healthline).How To Serve Roasted Potatoes

-Perfect for breakfast.
-Consider making oven roasted potatoes for instead of hash browns or American fries.
+Breakfast: Consider making oven roasted potatoes for breakfast instead of hash browns or American fries.
 They are a healthier choice and you don’t have stand over the stove.
 Add a sheet pan of baked bacon to the oven and all you’ll have to do is scramble the eggs.

-Roasted potatoes are great on a salad or a meal bowl.
-Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
-So good!
+Salads: Add crispy roasted potatoes to fresh green lettuce or spinach, toss on a few radish slices, thinly sliced red onion, and tomatoes, and top with homemade red wine vinaigrette or honey mustard dressing.
+Make your own salad Niçoise with crispy roasted potatoes, hard-boiled eggs, olives, blanched green beans, and tomatoes.
+Add a drizzle of olive oil or a vinaigrette.

 “My go-to recipe for potatoes.
 Thank you!”